SparkPost/support-docs/content/docs/tech-resources/enabling-https-engagement-tracking-on-sparkpost.md

    In CloudFlare, go to the "DNS" management menu.
 If you already have a plain (HTTP) tracking domain set up with SparkPost, it should be already present in the records.
 Check that it's set to "Proxied".

-   If you are setting up a new tracking domain, then use the "Add record" option:
+   If you are setting up a new tracking domain, then select the "Add record" option:

-   * Select record type "CNAME"
+   * Select record type "CNAME".
    * Enter the subdomain you have chosen (in our example, this is `track`).
 Enter just the subdomain part.
-   * Specify the target as the correct SparkPost tracking endpoint address for your service, see [here](#endpoints)
+   * Specify the target as the correct SparkPost tracking endpoint address for your service, see [here](#sparkpost-tracking-endpoints).
-   * Ensure Proxy status is enabled
+   * Ensure Proxy status is enabled.

       ![](media/enabling-https-engagement-tracking-on-sparkpost/cloudflare_create_cname.png)
    * Select "Save".